-- Read the Budget Justification Information for instructions on completing the Budget & Budget Justification. - Complete the Budget Template (.docx file). - - .XIs will ultimately be submitted upon receiving the award, but the current platform for submitting proposals does not allow this format.
+- Read the Budget Justification Information for instructions on completing the Budget & Budget Justification. - Complete the Budget Template (.docx file).
+Please contact Morgan Barrowman for this template. - .XIs will ultimately be submitted upon receiving the award, but the current platform for submitting proposals does not allow this format.
 We request a .docx rather than a .pdf to make it easier to help you with edits later on. - Upload the completed budget in NU Competitions.